Beaked whale: Physical characteristics

 Beaked whales are moderate in size, ranging from 4 to 13 m and weighing from 1 to 15 t.
 Their key distinguishing feature is the presence of a 'beak', somewhat similar to many dolphins.
 Other distinctive features include a pair of converging grooves under the throat, and the absence of a notch in the tail fluke.
 Although Shepherd's beaked whale is an exception, most species have only one or two pairs of teeth, and even these do not erupt in females (other than in the genus Berardius).
 Beaked whale species are often sexually dimorphic – one or the other sex is significantly larger.
-The adult males often possess a large bulging forehead, some to an extreme feature.
+The adult males often possess a large bulging forehead, some to an extreme degree.
 However, aside from dentition and size, very few morphological differences exist between male and female beaked whales.

 Individual species may be very difficult to identify in the wild, since many species appear similar.
 The observer must rely on size, shape, and placement of teeth and often subtle differences in size, color, forehead shape, and beak length.
 In collected specimens, the expansion of the premaxillary process in the skull can be a key feature to identification.

 The blubber of these whales is almost entirely (94%) composed of wax ester instead of the more usual triacylglycerols, a unique characteristic of this family.